A pilgrimage around Shikoku Island, Japan to raise money for Fred Hollows Foundation, giving sight back to people in underprivileged places.

 To follow the pilgrimage progress, click here:

-Simon Carey-Smith's involvement
+Simon Carey-Smith's involvement (page creator)

 All donations go to the Fred Hollows Foundation, for giving sight back to under-privileged blind people.